 Where it is, parking & closures information

-About 60 km east of Vancouver, near Mission, you can find a variety of BC Hydro facilities and sites, including Hayward Lake reservoir, the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch and the Stave Lake Reservoir Lodge and Campsite.
+About 60 km east of Vancouver, near Mission, you can find a variety of BC Hydro facilities and sites, including Hayward Lake reservoir, the Power House at Stave Falls Visitor Centre, and the Stave Lake boat launch.

 Hayward Lake recreation area generally remains open year round, road and weather conditions permitting.
 For hours of operation during Summer and Winter, call 604 462 7533.